aweder05/ENG4-Pi-in-the-Sky-/README.md

 ## **5/9/24 Modifications**

 The airplane was dipping backwards everytime we tested it.
 We then redesigned the back stablizers to be scaled down, and used a lighter material to put onto the plane.
 The plane flew more smoothly and didn't dip backwards anymore.
-We're hoping that we can record a few decent test runs in the following weeks, record some data, and finish any documentation we still have left.
+We're hoping that we can run a few tests in the following weeks, record some data, and finish any documentation we still have left.

+## **5/24/24 Modifications**

+We tested the airplane again earlier this week and we found that the plane would glide for a few seconds, but then it would simply fall straight down out of the air.
+We came to the conclusion that the plane was too heavy, and we resolved to removing any unnecessary weight.
+Because the plane wasn't benefitting from the propeller, we removed it, as well as the motor and battery that completed the circuit.
+At this point, we're trying to create a vessle that moves through the air smoothly, and the altimeter data from the plane.